Jonathan Eddy: Siege of Fort Cumberland

 Shortly after General William Howe's army departed Nova Scotia to attack New York in 1776, Eddy made his move.
 His force of 180 American militiamen, Natives, and Nova Scotians marched on Fort Cumberland.
 They attempted to storm the fort on November 13, 1776, but were repulsed.
-Two more attempts were made on November 22 and 23, but on November 28 HMS Vulture arrived at the head of the Bay of Fundy with British Royal Marines aboard and relieved the fort in a joint operation with the RFA garrison.
+Two more attempts were made on November 22 and 23, but on November 28 HMS Vulture arrived at the head of the Bay of Fundy with British marines aboard and relieved the fort in a joint operation with the RFA garrison.
 Eddy and his militia force were scattered, eventually regrouping near the Saint John River.
 Eddy and many of his supporters who had lived near the fort had their properties destroyed in retaliation.

 Eddy spent the remainder of the war managing the defense of Machias in the District of Maine (then a part of Massachusetts), and was awarded a tract of land in the Ohio Country in 1801 for his role in the war.
 He moved to Stoughtonham after the war, where he served in the Massachusetts legislature.
 In 1784 he established a settlement on the eastern bank of the Penobscot River that grew to become Eddington, Maine, where he died in 1804.